-NCC Actions Performance Indicators, Targets and Starting Points Contribution to the FSDS Goal and Canada's 2030 Agenda National Strategy Acquire or protect ecological corridors adjacent to Gatineau Park.
-Indicator: # of properties managed for nature conservation within identified corridors Ecological corridors are important to improve connectivity between protected and conserved areas and other wilderness areas.
-As such, the NCC has been working to identify and protect ecological corridors adjacent to its largest protected area, Gatineau Park, which covers more than 360 km2.
-Target: A consistent increase in the number of properties managed for nature conservation, with a minimum of 2 conservation projects carried out annually A 2012 study identified 12 ecological corridors that connect the park to three large natural environments: large tracts of forests to the northwest, the Ottawa River and the Gatineau River.
+nce Indicators, Id Starting Point Contribution to the FSDS Goal and Canada's 2030 Agenda National Strategy of properties managed conservation within orridors onsistent increase in r of properties managed conservation, with of 2 conservation rried out annually Dint: 2 projects were in 2023 Ecological corridors are important to improve connectivity between protected and conserved areas and other wilderness areas.
+As such, the NCC has been working to identify and protect ecological corridors adjacent to its largest protected area, Gatineau Park, which covers more than 360 km 2 .
+A 2012 study identified 12 ecological corridors that connect the park to three large natural environments: large tracts of forests to the northwest, the Ottawa River and the Gatineau River.
 These corridors are owned by other jurisdictions and private landowners and have a total area of over 29,000 hectares.
 Under the Gatineau Park Master Plan, updated in 2021, the NCC committed to working with conservation organizations, various stakeholders and private landowners to protect these areas through the Ecological Corridors Protection Project.
-Starting Point: 2 projects were carried out in 2023 Relevant targets or ambitions CIF Ambition: Canada conserves and restores ecosystems and habitat.
-CIF Target 15.3: Conserve 25% of Canada's land by 2025, working towards 30% by 2030.
-GIF indicator 15.1: Proportion of important sites for terrestrial and freshwater biodiversity that are covered by protected areas, by ecosystem type.
+Relevant targets or ambitions CIF Ambition : Canada conserves and restores ecosystems and habitat.
+CIF Target 15.3 : Conserve 25% of Canada's land by 2025, working towards 30% by 2030.
+GIF indicator 15.1 : Proportion of important sites for terrestrial and freshwater biodiversity that are covered by d Starting Point # of properties managed onservation within prridors pristent increase in of properties managed onservation, with of 2 conservation ried out annually point: 2 projects were